Roti Paung Terengganu

 • Salted butter for dotting and glazing OR more margarine

-Add the melted butter and yellow food coloring, if using.
-Make sure the melted butter is not hot, or it will kill the yeast.
+• Add the melted butter.
+Make sure the temperature of the melted butter does not exceed 55 degrees C, or it will kill the yeast.

-Cover the baking tin tightly with cling wrap (I use a shower cap) or kitchen towels, and let rest in a warm place, about 1 hour.
+• Cover the baking tin tightly with cling wrap (I use a shower cap) or kitchen towels, and let rest in a warm place, about 1 hour.
 A good indicator to know if the rolls are ready is to gently poke one of them.
-If the dent made by your finger bounces back quickly, they are not yet ready.
-If it bounces back very slowly then they are ready to bake.

 Leave a Reply